1999 Florida State Seminoles football team

-The 1999 Florida State Seminoles football team represented Florida State University during the college football season of 1999.
-Winning the Atlantic Coast Conference (ACC) Championship and winning the 2000 Sugar Bowl BCS National Championship game, the team was coached by Bobby Bowden and played their home games at Doak Campbell Stadium.
-The team entered the season with high expectations after losing to Tennessee in the inaugural BCS Championship game.
-FSU entered the 1999 pre-season ranked No. 1 in all national pre-season polls, picked unanimously to win the ACC and expected to contend for a national championship.
+The 1999 Florida State Seminoles football team represented the Florida State University as a member of the Atlantic Coast Conference (ACC) during the 1999 NCAA Division I-A football season.
+Led by 24th-year head coach Bobby Bowden, the Seminoles compiled an overall record of 12–0 with a mark of 8–0 in conference play, winning the ACC title.
+Florida State was invited to the Sugar Bowl, the BCS National Championship Game, where they defeated Virginia Tech to capture the program's second consensus College football national championship.
+The team played home games at Doak Campbell Stadium in Tallahassee, Florida.

+Florida State entered the season with high expectations after losing to Tennessee in the inaugural BCS Championship game.
+The Seminoles were ranked No. 1 in all national preseason polls, picked unanimously to win the ACC and expected to contend for a national championship.
 The Seminoles finished 11–2 in 1998, extending their NCAA record to 13 straight seasons with at least 10 victories and ranked among the nation's top four teams.

-The Seminoles finished the 1999 season with a perfect 12–0 record and was the first in NCAA history to go "wire-to-wire" being ranked continuously as the nation's No. 1 team from the preseason through the bowl season.
-This marked the 13th consecutive season that the Seminoles will have finished in the Top 5 rankings of both the AP and coaches poll.
-The 2000 Sugar Bowl BCS National Championship game also marks the 17th consecutive season the Bowden lead Seminoles played in a bowl game.
+The Seminoles were first team in NCAA history to go "wire-to-wire" ranked continuously as the nation's No. 1 team from the preseason through the bowl season.
+The 1999 Seminoles are considered to be one of the greatest college football teams of all time.
+This marked the 13th consecutive season that the Seminoles finished in the top 5 of both the AP and Coaches poll.
+1999 was also the 17th consecutive season in which Bowden led the Seminoles to a bowl game.